 Create and Curate Your Own List

 I can create and curate my own travel wish list in the app or on the desktop version.
-It’s easy to search and find photos for destinations on my Japanese wish list, like the tranquil city of Nara, home to some of the world’s oldest wooden buildings.
+It’s easy to search and find photos for destinations on my planning a Japan trip’s wish list, like the tranquil city of Nara, home to some of the world’s oldest wooden buildings.
 As a sushi lover, visiting the Toyosu Fish Market, successor to the historic Tsukiji Market, would be a must do as well.
 When I’m ready to review my list, I can choose to see my photos and destinations mapped out, which helps in route and transportation planning.
 As I don’t speak Japanese, detailed maps and directions are crucial.

 Photos Build Trip Anticipation

 Studies have shown that planning trips and holidays creates joy and happiness in humans.
 It’s all about the anticipation.
 I’m big into travel planning, and always feel excited when I’m working on a trip and sightseeing schedule.
 When I see photos of the Ghibli Museum, celebrating the incredible animation and creative mind of master Hayao Miyazaki, I cannot wait to book my tickets to enter that storybook world of Totoro and Spirited Away.

 I’m looking forward to discovering and photographing the landscape, architecture and natural beauty of Japan.
 As a writer and blogger, I’ll be sharing those photos on my site and social media channels.
 That includes adding them to my own Japan list, inspiring others to fall in love with this incredible country and helping them plan their own trip there.
 Take a look at some of these amazing travel photos.